SirYancy/computer-apps-primer/ch5-databases/5-6-query-2.md

 | DueDate    | Date       |             | Caption Due Date, Format: Short Date    |
 | Paid       | Yes/No     |             | Caption: Is Paid?                       |

-Next, create appropriate relationships. **Hint:** Anything that was labeled as a Foreign Key needs to have a relationship.
-After that, let's populate them with some data.
+Next, create appropriate relationships. **Do not forget to do this!**

+<div class="alert alert-info"><strong>Hint:</strong> Anything that was labeled as a Foreign Key needs to have a relationship.
+After that, let's populate them with some data.</div>

 ## Import Data

 All of the data can be found in the [pets.xlsx file][pets] (Right-click and press **Save target as...**).
-Run through the steps (as seen in the [last tutorial](5-4-tables-2.md)) to bring the data from an Excel spreadsheet into these two new tables.
 There are about 300 records for vet visits and a corresponding invoice record for each visit.

-## Create a Query
+If you need a refresher, look over the steps (as seen in the [last tutorial](5-4-tables-2.md)) to bring the data from an Excel spreadsheet into these two new tables.
+There are about 300 records for vet visits and a corresponding invoice record for each visit.
+The only thing you really want to look out for is to make sure you are appending to the correct table and taking the data from the correct sheet.

+# Build more Queries

+Once you have the two new tables populated, let's build a couple more queries.
+Let's say we want to know which invoices are past due.

 <!-- Files -->
 [start]: vet3_start.accdb
 [pets]: res/pets.xlsx

 <!-- Images -->
-[1]: images/5-5/1.png
+[1]: images/5-6/1.png